Keyboard shortcuts

 Syntax

 Bop’s syntax is deliberately simple.
-If you’ve seen JavaScript or Python, most of it will look familiar.
+If you’ve seen Python or a C-family language, most of it will look familiar — curly braces for blocks, # for comments, newlines (rather than semicolons) terminating statements.

 Blocks

-Code blocks use curly braces { } and only appear after control flow keywords (if, else, while, for, repeat, fn):
+Code blocks use curly braces { } and only appear after control-flow or declaration keywords (if, else, while, for, repeat, fn, struct, enum, match):

 if count > 3 {